Sam Edwards/Getty Images

 When you cash in U.S. savings bonds, you must pay tax on the deferred interest that the bonds earned.
 But if you use the bonds to pay for educational expenses, the interest could be tax-free.

-RATE SEARCH: Find a savings account that will work for you at Bankrate.
+RATE SEARCH: Find a high-yield savings account that will work for you at Bankrate.